-- Must comply with the prevailing laws and regulations of the Republic of Indonesia
+- Comply with the prevailing laws and regulations of the Republic of Indonesia.

-- Must comply with the the existing regulations of the Host University
+- Comply with the regulations of the host university.

-- Must not work/earn a living while studying in Indonesia.
+- Not work/earn a living while studying in Indonesia.

-- Must not engage in political and criminal activities
+- Not engage in political and criminal activities.

-- Must not get involved with drug trafficking (either as a drug abuser or trafficker)
+- Not get involved with drug trafficking (either as a drug abuser or trafficker).

-- Must be able to adapt and interact with the surrounding people and culture
+- Be able to adapt and interact with the surrounding community and culture.

-- Must not perform any activities related to certain indoctrination
+- Not perform any activities related to certain indoctrination.

 IV.
 ADMINISTRATIVE AND FINANCIAL REGULATIONS

-- The scholarship granted to the participants conforms with the 12 month of study program.
+- The scholarship granted to the students conforms with the length of their study program (10 or 12 months).

-- DRI participants will receive their monthly allowance providing that they remain in Indonesia during their academic period of study and academic holidays.
+- Students will receive their living allowance providing that they remain in Indonesia during their academic period of study and present progress report.